AN REGENERATIVE INNOVATION MODEL,

 Tests waterless container toilet units that do not penetrate the ground and thus reduces risk of water source contamination.

-Develop a community-owned and led circular sanitation value chain that transforms human waste into agricultural products such as fertilizer and briquettes, generating economic growth for the communities through entrepreneurship initiatives.
+Develop a community-owned and led circular water and sanitation value system that transforms human waste into agricultural products such as fertilizer and briquettes, generating economic growth for the communities through entrepreneurship initiatives.

 Explores innovative economic and finance models such as sewage epidemiology services (e.g. to detect early outbreaks of corona virus and other diseases), sanitation impact bonds, micro-finance and carbon offset credits as additional revenue streams.

-Fundamentally, by integrating these technologies into a circular economic model, we enable people (producers of this resource) to literally be paid-to-poop!
-Thus turning the currently dysfunctional sanitation model on its head - transforming the “money pit” into a revenue source.
+Fundamentally, by integrating these technologies into a regenerative model, we enable people (producers of this resource) to literally be paid-to-poop!
+Thus turning the currently dysfunctional water and sanitation system on its head - transforming the “money pit” into a revenue source.

 Being MAD, we are convinced that a systemic shift requires disruptive innovation catalyzed by a thriving ecosystem of diverse and groundbreaking actors.
 Players that collectively ensures the development of cutting edge technology, abundant business models, next generation infrastructure, enabling policies and not the least: a shift in human behavior, culture and norms.
-In short, a holistic approach to sanitation that aims to address the social, environmental and economic components of the sanitation ecosystem - aligning sector experts under the ambitious Paid-to-Poop concept.
+In short, a holistic approach to water and sanitation that aims to address the social, environmental and economic components to build and test out a regenerative, net positive water and sanitation system.

 We are looking to solve the equation of delivering economic value at a community level, data insights at a municipal level and health innovations on a global scale - through realizing the dormant value in human waste.
 Opening up a market where each and everyone of us are potential producers.